NREL-Sienna/InfrastructureSystems.jl/docs/src/docs_best_practices/how-to/write_docstrings_org_api.md

 ### Ensure All Docstrings Have a Function Signature and Arguments List

 !!! tip "Do"
-    Check all docstrings have a function signature and detailed arguments list *visible in the API when you compile it*.
+    Check all exported docstrings have a function signature and detailed arguments list *visible in the API when you compile it*.
 Example:

     ![A docstring with function signature and args list](../../assets/comp_after.png)